rahul-mahesh24/rahul-mahesh24/README.md

 - 👋 Hi, I’m @rahul-mahesh24
 - 👀 I’m interested in Urban Planning and Public Transportation
-- 🌱 I’m currently learning R and R Studio
+- 🌱 I’m currently learning Python.
+My main language is R
 - 💞️ I’m looking to collaborate on transportation, infrastructure, and economic policy projects
 - 📫 How to reach me LinkedIn: linkedin.com/in/rahul-skanda-mahesh/
 - 😄 Pronouns: he/him/his